-- B. MILWAUKEE AREA DOMESTIC ANIMAL CONTROL COMMISSION (MADACC) - 1.
-The telephone number during business hours is 414-649-8640; during non-business hours for emergencies only, .
+- B. MILWAUKEE AREA DOMESTIC ANIMAL CONTROL COMMISSION (MADACC) - The telephone number during business hours is 414-649-8640.
 The Milwaukee Area Domestic Animal Control Commission has established a web site at www.madacc.org that provides information and photographs of lost animals within the shelter. - 2.
 The hours of operation can be located on the MADACC website. - 3.
 During their hours of operation, MADACC will be responsible for the handling of: - a.
 Pickup of stray and abandoned domestic and exotic animals. - b.
 Pickup of bite suspect animal for rabies quarantine observation. - c.
 Pickup of sick and injured stray domestic and exotic animals. - d.
 Pickup of animals seized for an animal related crime. - e.
 Pickup of animals in need of safekeeping. - f.
 Pickup of seized and safekeeping animals for holding.